rfhb/emamds/en/documents/product-information/aybintio-epar-product-information_en.md

 <div style=\"page-break-after: always\"></div>

-- The chosen chemotherapy was combined with bevacizumab 10 mg/kg intravenously every 2 weeks (or bevacizumab 15 mg/kg every 3 weeks if used in combination with topotecan 1.25 mg/m 2  on Days 1-5 every 3 weeks).
+- The chosen chemotherapy was combined with bevacizumab 10 mg/kg intravenous every 2 weeks (or bevacizumab 15 mg/kg every 3 weeks if used in combination with topotecan 1.25 mg/m 2  on Days 1-5 every 3 weeks).

 Eligible patients had epithelial ovarian, fallopian tube or primary peritoneal cancer that progressed within &lt; 6 months of previous platinum therapy consisting of a minimum of 4 platinum therapy cycles.
 Patients should have had a life expectancy of ≥ 12 weeks and no prior radiotherapy to the pelvis or abdomen.
-Most patients were FIGO stage IIIC or stage IV.
+Most patients were FIGO Stage IIIC or Stage IV.
 The majority of patients in both arms had an ECOG Performance Status (PS) of 0 (CT: 56.4% vs. CT + BV: 61.2%).
 The percentage of patients with an ECOG PS of 1 or ≥ 2 was 38.7% and 5.0% in the CT arm, and 29.8% and 9.0% in the CT + BV arm.
 Information on race exists for 29.3% of patients and nearly all patients were white.
 The median age of patients was 61.0 (range: 25-84) years.
 A total of 16 patients (4.4%) were &gt; 75 years old.
 The overall rates of discontinuation due to adverse events were 8.8% in the CT arm and 43.6% in the CT + BV arm (mostly due to Grade 2-3 adverse events) and the median time to discontinuation in the CT + BV arm was 5.2 months compared with 2.4 months in the CT arm.
 The rates of discontinuation due to adverse events in the subgroup of patients &gt; 65 years old were 8.8% in the CT arm and 50.0% in the CT + BV arm.
 The HR for PFS was 0.47 (95% CI: 0.35, 0.62) and 0.45 (95% CI: 0.31, 0.67) for the &lt; 65 and ≥ 65 subgroups, respectively.

 The primary endpoint was PFS, with secondary endpoints including objective response rate and OS.
 Results are presented in Table 23.